Skip to Main Content

 Overview

-The California Conservation Corps partners with California State Parks, Caltrans, county and city departments, and area non-profits to enhance the built environment.
+The California Conservation Corps partners with California State Parks, Caltrans, county and city departments, local school districts, and area non-profits to enhance the built environment.
 CCC Corpsmembers may complete a variety of projects such as building or maintaining park facilities, installing signage, retrofitting energy systems, creating defensible space, and reducing flood risk in communities.

 Why We Work